Denílson (footballer, born 1988): 2009–10 season

 Denílson started the first match of the 2009–10 season with a powerful strike from 25 yards out to beat Everton goalkeeper Tim Howard, leading to Arsenal winning the match 6–1 at Goodison Park.
-A month later he signed a new five-year deal at the Emirates Stadium.
+A month later, he signed a new five-year deal at the Emirates Stadium.

 However, he was then diagnosed with a seemingly innocuous back injury.
 This, though, was not the case and he was sidelined for two months at a crucial stage of the season.
 Denílson came back to action against Standard Liège on 23 November where he scored Arsenal's second goal with a long-range effort in their 2–0 home win.
 This was Denílson's 100th appearance for the club.

 He afterward went on to score again for Arsenal against Hull City, Everton, Stoke City and West Ham United.
-Denílson altogether netted a sum of 6 times during that season with all these goals being long range strikes, as in the instance of a free kick upon Hull City.
+Denílson altogether netted a sum of six times during that season, with all these goals being long range strikes, as in the instance of a free kick upon Hull City.
 In the club's league campaign, Denílson was capped 28 times, with him making starts in 25 of those games.
-He in all scored 5 league goals for the Gunners in an eventful season where they finished third within the Premier League.
+In all, he scored five league goals for the Gunners, in an eventful season where they finished third in the Premier League.